Carl von Halfern: Political career

-From July 1909 to June 1916 Halfern was the Landrat (District Administrator) in the Ottweiler district, and from June 1916 to October 1919 he was district administrator and police director in the Saarbrücken district, which was then part of the Prussian Rhine Province.
-From 1911 to 1919 he also sat as a member of the Rhenish Provincial Landtag.
-After the end of the First World War and the conclusion of the Treaty of Versailles, Halfern was given the title of Administrative President for the French-occupied Territory of the Saar Basin by the Prussian Interior Minister on 2 October 1919.
-However on 9 December, the French military administration removed him from office and expelled him from the Saar Territory.
+From July 1909 to June 1916, Halfern was the Landrat (district administrator) in the Ottweiler district (today, the Neunkirchen district) and, from June 1916 to October 1919, he was the Landrat and police director in the Saarbrücken district, both of which were then part of the Prussian Rhine Province.
+From 1911 to 1919, he also sat as a member of the Rhenish provincial Landtag.
+After the end of the First World War and the conclusion of the Treaty of Versailles, the Prussian interior minister appointed Halfern as the Verwaltungspräsident (administrative president) for the French-occupied Territory of the Saar Basin on 2 October 1919.
+However, the French military administration removed him from office on 9 December and expelled him from the Saar Territory.

 During the Weimar Republic, Halfern joined the German People's Party (DVP) in 1920 and remained a member until the party was disbanded in July 1933.
-In February 1920 he was appointed Ministerialrat (Ministerial Councilor) on the Privy Finance Council in the Prussian Ministry of Finance and served as general advisor for the implementation of the peace treaty.
+In February 1920, he was appointed Ministerialrat (ministerial councilor) on the Privy Finance Council in the Prussian Ministry of Finance and served as general advisor for the implementation of the peace treaty.
 On 1 October 1922, Halfern succeeded Wilhelm Kutscher as Regierungspräsident in the Hildesheim Regional District, serving until 1 April 1927.
 He was then transferred to the same post in the Stettin Regional District where he remained until 1 April 1930.
-In June 1930 he was appointed Oberpräsident of the Province of Pomerania.
+In June 1930, he was appointed Oberpräsident of the Province of Pomerania.
 He was also a member of the Kaiser Wilhelm Society.

 After the Nazi seizure of power, as a Prussian Oberpräsident, Halfern was named on 11 July 1933 to the recently reconstituted Prussian State Council by Prussian Minister president Hermann Göring.
-However, soon he was placed on leave of absence from his post in Pomerania and formally retired on 1 October 1933.
+However, soon he was placed on a leave of absence from his post in Pomerania and formally retired on 1 October 1933.
 However, he continued to sit as a member of the State Council and was also given a seat on the State Debt Committee in Berlin, holding both these positions until his death on 20 October 1937.